perxpective/Cybersecurity-Therapy/SPIM/SP/SP Chapter 4 - Business Continuity Plan.md

 - Comprises clearly of defined and documented procedures and information for use when a disaster occurs
 - Guide organisations to reduce, respond, recover, resume, restore and return to full recovery
 - Covers key personnel, resources, services and actions required to ensure CBFs can continue within planned levels of disruption
+- An ongoing process supported by senior management and fun